ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/Kamikamen ~ Fear and Loating in Las Vegas.md

 # Bridge (1:35)
 I see the sun, shining so bright | I am here down low.
 Arose from... my slumber |  I am just the snow.
-I wanted to take my time, want to take it slow
+I want to take my time, want to take it slow
 But the clock ticks, tocks and the time follows.

 Leaving me behind, like I'm a ghost.
 Like I am a ghost.
 Like I am ghost.